4 ways to use isolation in photography composition

 Adding a vignette in post production helps to frame your subject and draw the eye in.
 Again, I advise subtlety.

-3. Radial filters
+3. Radial masks for isolation

 They’re great for isolating your subject with subtle exposure changes to make your subject stand out in the image.